Llammt/test-address-book/README.md

 # Project address book

-The simple task save and maintenance the contacts.
+The simple task for save and maintenance the user contacts.

 Contact:
 - first name